In a Nutshell

 On page load, TayIT's engine:

-- Intercepts known tracking scripts that set non‑essential cookies (Google Analytics, Facebook Pixel, Woo Order Attribution, etc.) at the PHP level — before they’re sent to the browser.
+- Intercepts tracking scripts that set non-essential cookies (Google Analytics, Facebook Pixel, Woo Order Attribution, etc.) at the PHP level – before they’re sent to the browser.
 In Strict Mode it can block all external scripts unless you whitelist them.

-- Prevents Google Analytics, Facebook Pixel, GTM, Sourcebuster (by default), and custom scripts from being rendered in the page source until the user consents or you explicitly allow them.
+- Prevents scripts from rendering in the page source until the user consents or you explicitly allow them.

 - Replaces media embeds (YouTube, Google Maps, etc.) with placeholders that only load when the user clicks to accept.